Nissan Sunny: B120 series (Sunny Truck)

 The B120 commercial truck debuted in February 1971, based on the B110 passenger car chassis.
 The B120 used the same wheelbase and running gear of the Datsun 1200 sedans, coupé and wagon models.
 Initially it used the same stainless steel grille as the 1200 sedan, and the rectangular gauges of the Standard model B110s.
 Both regular (B120) and long-bed (GB120) models were offered.
 After the 1200 car series ceased production the B120 continued.
 In certain markets such as South Africa, the B120 was actually badged as the "120Y" and sold as part of the updated 120Y range.
 It was assembled locally and marketed in New Zealand during the 1980s in two trims: "RoadStar" and "SportStar".
 It was capable of 49 mpgus.
 B120s were not sold in North America, partly due to the US "Chicken Tax" and partly because perceptions of vehicle size meant that the 620/720 series were considered small pickups.

 In 1978, in the Japanese market, the B121 model replaced the B120, with the most notable change being a switch to a plastic grille of the type used by the B110 coupé.
 Also notable was a change to upscale round instrumentation.
-The B120 was particularly successful in South Africa, where it was known as a bakkie.
+The B120 was particularly successful in South Africa.
 In 1977, for instance, it was the most sold commercial vehicle of any type there.
 It continued in production there long into the 21st century.
 It received a very mild facelift in 1978, with a new grille and taillight treatment, as well as interior upgrades.

 In November 1989, an updated B122 and GB122 (longbed) models replaced the B121.
 Prominent among changes was a switch from round headlights to rectangular ones (along with a new grille to accommodate this change).
-However other significant changes included:
+Other significant changes include: